Bayesian Active Search on Parameter Space: a 95 GeV Spin-0 Resonance in the ($B-L$)SSM: Active Search Formulation

-We compare our algorithm with a Markov chain Monte Carlo (MCMC) method, specifically, the Metropolis-Hastings (MH) algorithm \cite{Luengo_2020, Hogg_2018} (hereafter, denoted my MCMC-MH).
+We compare our algorithm with a MCMC method, specifically, the MH algorithm \cite{Luengo_2020, Hogg_2018} (hereafter, denoted my MCMC-MH).
 The sampling with the MH is performed with the construction of a joint likelihood for the objectives.
 For each objective $y_i$, constrained by either a threshold $a$ or a window with limits $[a,b]$, we define a likelihood given by

 where $\sigma$ is the Sigmoid function and is defined as,

 Here $\epsilon$ is a parameter that controls the smoothness of the Sigmoid function and $a$ shifts the center of the Sigmoid.
 Then, the total likelihood for a point $(\mathbf{x},\mathbf{y})$ used for MCMC-MH sampling is defined as,